nathanielsade/Mern-stack/README.md

 - React Hooks

 ---
 ## Project Setup

 ### 1. Clone the Repository

-First, clone the repository to your local machine:
+To get started, clone the repository to your local machine:

 ```bash
 git clone <repository-url>